FudanMPL/Garnet/ReadMe-for-Ents.md

 We   currently supports versions of Linux 2014 and above, as well as MacOS High Sierra and later versions.

+The code for implementing Ents is primarily located in Compiler/ents.py and Protocols/replicated.hpp.

 ## Build Environment

 To run Ents, we first need to build the running environment.
 The steps is as follows: